rubcompling/C6Samples/README.md

 ### DTAmedical and DTAtheological

-The sample contains sentences from 11 medical texts and 13 theological texts from the DTA [(German Text Archive; BBAW, 2019)](http://www.deutschestextarchiv.de/).
+The sample contains sentences from 11 medical texts and 13 theological texts from the [DTA](http://www.deutschestextarchiv.de/ "Deutsches Textarchiv (German Text Archive)").

-Sentence boundaries, tokens, lemmas, orthographic normalization, and POS tags are taken from the automatic annotations of the DTA.
+Sentence boundaries, tokens, lemmas, orthographic normalization, and POS tags are taken from the automatic annotations of the [DTA](http://www.deutschestextarchiv.de/ "Deutsches Textarchiv (German Text Archive)").
 To date, POS tags are manually corrected for the following texts:

 *Medical*